opensource111111/tekken-8-mod-manager/README.md

 - Searches for folders ~mods and logicmods inside "Steam\steamapps\common\Tekken 8\Polaris\Content\Paks" and lists every mod inside theses 2 folders.

-# Make sure that each mod has it own separate folder with all the files inside it.
+# Please make sure that each mod has it own separate folder.

 example: